syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% highlight c# %}
-//Create "PivotTable1" with the cache at the specified range

-IPivotTable pivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ["A1"], cache);
+//Create "PivotTable1" with the cache at the specified range IPivotTable pivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ["A1"], cache);

 {% endhighlight %}

 {% highlight vb %}
-'Create "PivotTable1" with the cache at the specified range
+'Create "PivotTable1" with the cache at the specified range Dim pivotTable As IPivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ("A1"), cache)

+{% endhighlight %}

+{% highlight UWP %}
+//Create "PivotTable1" with the cache at the specified range IPivotTable pivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ["A1"], cache);
+{% endhighlight %}

+{% highlight asp.net core %}
+//Create "PivotTable1" with the cache at the specified range IPivotTable pivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ["A1"], cache);
+{% endhighlight %}

+{% highlight Xamarin %}
-Dim pivotTable As IPivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ("A1"), cache)
+//Create "PivotTable1" with the cache at the specified range IPivotTable pivotTable = worksheet.PivotTables.Add("PivotTable1", worksheet ["A1"], cache);
 {% endhighlight %}

   {% endtabs %}